-Stewart currently works for Percona as Director of Server Development where he oversees development of many of Percona’s software products.
+Stewart currently works for IBM in the Linux Technology Center on OPAL, the OpenPOWER Abstraction Layer, firmware for POWER systems, giving him a job that is even harder to explain to non-Linux geek people than ever before.
+Previously he worked for Percona as Director of Server Development where he oversaw development of many of Percona’s software products.
 He comes from many years experience in databases and free and open source software development.
-He’s often found hacking on the Drizzle database server, taking photos, brewing beer and cycling (yes, all at the same time).
+He’s often found hacking on the Drizzle database server, taking photos, running, brewing beer and cycling (yes, all at the same time).

 Prior to joining Percona, Stewart worked at Rackspace on the Drizzle database server focusing on getting it through a critical milestone of a stable Generally Available (GA) release.
 Prior to Rackspace, he worked on Drizzle as a member of the CTO Labs group inside Sun Microsystems.